zxphyrx/highway/app/views/overview/undercity.md

 - [Apocalypse](https://www.youtube.com/watch?v=QvCoISXfcE8): a 44h hackathon where you build to survive a zombie apocalypse
 - [The Boreal Express](https://www.youtube.com/watch?v=hiG3fYq3xUU): a 7-day hackathon on a train across Canada

+## Schedule:

+Please note that this is not final!
+It is meant to give you a rough idea of how this hackathon will work.
+You are expected to work on your hackathon project when you are not attending any workshops/activities/meals.

+**Friday**

+- 1:00 PM - Doors open (check-in starts)
+- 7:00 PM - Opening Ceremony
+- 8:00 PM - Dinner
+- 9:00 PM - Hacking begins!
+- 10:00 PM - Workshop #1
+- 11:00 PM - Sleeping rooms open

+**Saturday**

+- 12:00 AM - Midnight snacks
+- 7:00 AM - Breakfast
+- 10:00 AM - Workshop #2
+- 12:00-4:00 PM - Outdoors lunch (for those who have freedom wavier signed; if not, food will be brought to venue)
+- 4:00 PM - Activities + Workshop #3
+- 7:00 PM - Dinner + Lightning talks!
+- 8:00 PM - Activities

+**Sunday**

+- 12:00 AM - Midnight snacks
+- 7:00 AM - Breakfast
+- 12:00 PM - Lunch
+- 2:00 PM - Workshop #4
+- 5:00 PM - Activities
+- 7:00 PM - Dinner
+- 10:00 PM - Activities

+**Monday**

+- 7:00 AM - Breakfast
+- 8:00 AM - Hacking ends!
+- 8:15 AM - Voting + Demos
+- 11:00 AM - Closing Ceremony
+- 12:00 AM - Undercity ends

 <img src="/hackathons.png" style="width: full" class=""></img>

 ## Travel